rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         ...
         ...

-        #*#*# Previous to this we set some statistical information such as allocations, usage information, and scheduler information, however this is fairly non vital to our looking at this code, and in this next code block we set the actual migration status record in the database to complete.
-Once this is done a couple of more allocations are handled, and the code line dead ends.
-The live Migration is Done.
-Server is Active, Hosts have Changed.
-Destination is Cleaned up, and the Migration Record is "completed"
+        #*#*# Earlier, we set some statistical information such as allocations, usage information, and scheduler information, however this is non-vital for this walk-through.
+In this next code block, the actual migration status record in the database is set to complete.
+Once this is done, a couple more allocations are handled, and the code line dead ends.
+The live migration is done.
+The server is active, and hosts have changed.
+The destination is cleaned up, and the migration record is `completed`.

         if migrate_data and migrate_data.obj_attr_is_set('migration'):
             migrate_data.migration.status = 'completed'